-With the rise of e-commerce due to technology advancement in on-demand deliveries and the effects of COVID-19, some of the major challenges that cities face includes the increase in heavy goods vehicle congestion, roadway safety, and air pollution.
+With the rise of e-commerce due to technological advancement in on-demand deliveries and the effects of COVID-19, some of the major challenges that cities face includes the increase in heavy goods vehicle congestion, roadway safety, and air pollution.
 To tackle these issues, Barcelona is supporting eco-friendly methods of transport for the last mile solution.
 The city has contributed a 600,000-euro grant for exploring a range of new concepts to reduce urban delivery impacts.
 These initiatives include creating micro-distribution hubs for last-mile delivery and the funding of cargo bikes.

 Since January 2020, Barcelona has introduced what is known as the city’s Ring Road Low Emissions Zone (LEZ).
 The 95-square-kilometer zone covers the entire metropolitan area and its outer suburbs and restricts the most polluting vehicles from entering.
 The LEZ operates Monday to Friday, from 7 AM- 8 PM, and is enforced through police and an automatic control system utilizing more than 150 cameras.
 The LEZ is part of a range of actions to reduce the city’s air pollutant emissions by 30 percent in the next 15 years and promote alternative modes of transport.
 The LEZ has a direct impact on the operations of urban deliveries, in particular with the last mile situation.